ozon/b3-plugin-advgeoip/README.md

 This plugin extends B3, so that he can retrieve the country name of players.
 It does the same as [krsanky's geoip](https://github.com/krsanky/b3-geoip) plugin.

-The Client Object gets a new property that includes a country code.
+The Client Object gets a new properties that includes the country name, country code and the city.
 This is useful if other plugins require the country code.

 ## Usage